Toyontewo/honeypot_project/README.md

 This repository contains our final year project on **Cyber-Attack Detection and Analysis using a Honeypot System**.
-Developed by [**Ntewo Toyo**](https://www.linkedin.com/in/toyontewo123/) and [**Aloba Suad**](https://www.linkedin.com/in/suad-aloba-1b3226335?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app), this project implements a cloud-based honeypot system designed to capture and analyze attacker behaviors like Attackers Geo-location, Most frequent IP Addresses, Most common username and password used and Success rate.
+Developed by [**Toyo Ntewo**](https://www.linkedin.com/in/toyontewo123/) and [**Aloba Suad**](https://www.linkedin.com/in/suad-aloba-1b3226335?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app), this project implements a cloud-based honeypot system designed to capture and analyze attacker behaviors like Attackers Geo-location, Most frequent IP Addresses, Most common username and password used and Success rate.

 ## Project Overview